The Wigner Current for Open Quantum Systems

 \section{Conclusion}

-In this present work, we extended the Wigner phase space formulation of open quantum system dynamics to include a description of the Wigner flow vector fields on phase space.
+In this present work, we extended the Wigner phase space formulation of open quantum system dynamics to include a description of the Wigner current vector fields on phase space.
 This enables the quantum Fokker-Planck equation describing the Wigner function dynamics to be written in the concise form of a continuity equation.
-The evolving Wigner flows were investigated numerically for a harmonic oscillator and a driven Duffing oscillator in the bistable regime, the latter serving as an illustrative anharmonic system.
-Through the application of the two-dimensional Gauss's theorem to boundary-enclosed, negative Wigner function regions on system phase space, we saw that the formation and disappearance of the negative regions are governed solely by the so-called quantum flow due to the system anharmonicity and the diffusion flow across the negative region boundaries.
-By examining the form of these specific contributions to the total Wigner flow, we were able to gain some initial insights as to how negative regions form as a result of the system anharmonicity, as well as how they might be stabilized through the use of suitable system anharmonicities and drive tones.
+The evolving Wigner current was investigated numerically for a harmonic oscillator and a driven Duffing oscillator in the bistable regime, the latter serving as an illustrative anharmonic system.
+Through the application of the two-dimensional Gauss's theorem to boundary-enclosed, negative Wigner function regions on system phase space, we saw that the growth and reduction of negative regions are governed solely by the so-called quantum current due to the system anharmonicity and the diffusion current across the negative region boundaries.
+By examining the geometric form of these specific contributions to the total Wigner current, we were able to gain some initial insights as to how negative regions might be stabilized, i.e., maintained in the steady state.